 Article continues after recommendations

-A Certified Medication Aide (CMA) is a trained healthcare professional responsible for administering medications to patients in nursing homes, assisted living facilities, and long-term care centers.
-CMAs work closely with nurses and healthcare teams to ensure safe medication administration, prevent drug interactions, and maintain accurate medical records.
+A Certified Medication Aide (CMA) is a trained healthcare professional responsible for safely administering medications to patients in healthcare settings.
+They work closely with nurses to ensure proper medication management, monitor patient responses, and prevent adverse drug interactions.

 CMAs work in various healthcare settings where patients require consistent medication administration: